The role of primes of good reduction in the Brauer--Manin obstruction: The refined Swan conductor

 be the restriction map.
 Then $\mathrm{res}(\chi)\in \fil_{en}\br(K')$ and if $\rsw_{n,\pi}(\chi)=(\alpha,\beta)$, then

 \end{lemma} \begin{proof} See \cite[Lemma~2.7]{BrightNewton}. \end{proof} We are back to the general setting of Section~\ref{Section: General Setting}.
-The aim of this section is to use this result to prove the following Lemma. \begin{lemma}[Base change] Let $L'/L$ be a finite field extension, with ramification index $e_{L'/L}$.
-Let $\pi'$ be an uniformiser in $L'$ and $\ell'$ its residue field.
-Let $\A\in \br(X)$ and let
+The aim of this section is to prove the following Lemma. \begin{lemma} Let $L'/L$ be a finite field extension, with ramification index $e_{L'/L}$.
+Let $\pi'$ be a uniformiser in $L'$ and $\ell'$ its residue field.
+Let $\A\in \fil_n \br(X)$ and let

 be the restriction map.
-Then $\mathrm{res}(\A)\in \fil_{e_{L'/L}n}\br(X_L)$ and if $\rsw_{n,\pi}(\A)=(\alpha,\beta)$ with $(\alpha,\beta)\in \h^0(Y,\Omega^2_Y)\oplus \h^0(Y,\Omega^1_Y)$, then
+Then $\mathrm{res}(\A)\in \fil_{e_{L'/L}n}\br(X_{L'})$ and if $\rsw_{n,\pi}(\A)=(\alpha,\beta)$ with $(\alpha,\beta)\in \h^0(Y,\Omega^2_Y)\oplus \h^0(Y,\Omega^1_Y)$, then